How Art Can Be Good by Paul Graham, Y-Combinator’s Co-Founder

 And when it comes to the potential external and internal influence why we should notice it and what we can do about it?

 What you can do about it this influence of the artwork’s brand and others’ opinion?
-Come back to the painting, see it over and over until it loses its fame and just become a painting.
+Come back to the painting, see it over and over until it loses its fame and just becomes a painting.
 Or stand close – see the details.
-Seeing a real Van Gogh painting is not as seeing it in a book or reproduction.
+Seeing a real Van Gogh painting is not like seeing it in a book or reproduction.

 Graham finished the essay with a message to the young artists: don’t believe it when they tell you this is a naive and outdated ambition.
 There is such a thing as good art, and if you try to make it, there are people who will notice.